cjw296/diary/README.rst

 Chris's Diary
 =============

-Well, it's more or a journal really...
+Well, it's more of a journal really...

 Setup
 -----